franklegolasyoung/franklegolasyoung/README.md

 - 🔭 I’m currently in Master of Science Artificial Intelligence in Nanyang Technological University.

-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning GPT algorithm.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->